whs92/adpluginarucounwarp/README.md

-RefBoardSquares | The number of squares in the ChArUco board ArUcoDict | The dictionary used to generate the ArUco Board (Current disconnected) Scaling | The scaling applied to the image during the unwarping ShowMapping |  When set to 1 the mapping between all detected points in the input and the reference image will be shown.
+RefBoardSquares | The number of squares in the ChArUco board ArUcoDict | The dictionary used to generate the ArUco Board (Current disconnected) Scaling | The scaling applied to the image during the unwarping OutputScaling_RBV | The scaling from pixels to mm that will result in the output image ShowMapping |  When set to 1 the mapping between all detected points in the input and the reference image will be shown.
 Useful for debug
 FindHomography | When set to 1 a new homography will be determined for every new input image.
 When set to 0 it will use the last determined homography matrix
 ShowMarkers | When Set to 1 will show the ChArUco markers on the output image